What is Hereditary Coproporphyria (HCP)?

 What are treatments for Hereditary Coproporphyria?

 The treatments and preventive measures are the same as in AIP.
-In addition, patients with blistering from sun exposure will need to protect themselves from sunlight.
+People with blistering from sun exposure should also take steps to protect their skin from sunlight.

 How is HCP Inherited?